chryote/text-rpg/README.md

 The project is structured around clear Python modules.
 The entry point is `main.py`.
 The entry point for AI test bed is `test_ai_payload.py`.
 The entry point for plotting simulation is `mock_simulation_plotting.py`.
+You might want to check `docs/ProjectVision.md` and `docs/ProjectStyleGuide.md` to better understand project scope.

 1.  **Run the Simulation:** Execute `main.py` to generate a seeded world, initialize all systems, attach AI agents, and run the time-based simulation loop.